LZU-SIAT/AS-CAL/README.md

 For more customized parameter settings, you can change them in `parse_option()` and/or `parse_option_lin_eval()`

+## License
+AS-CAL is released under the MIT License.

 ## Citation
 `@misc{rao2020augmented,
       title={Augmented Skeleton Based Contrastive Action Learning with Momentum LSTM for Unsupervised Action Recognition},